Publicly funded elections: States

 Comprehensive public funding systems have been in effect in Arizona and Maine since 2000.
 In Maine, since enactment, approximately three quarters of state legislators have run their campaigns with government funds provided by the state program.
 In Arizona, a majority of the state house and both the Republican and Democratic candidates for governor ran publicly financed campaigns in 2006.
 There has not yet been a statewide election in Maine in which both the Republican and Democratic candidates were financed through the public financing system.

-In Massachusetts the system was repealed after a 2002 advisory initiative in which voters voted nearly 2 to 1 against using government funds to pay for political campaigns.
+Massachusetts voters passed a Clean Elections Law by referendum in 1998, providing funding to candidates agreeing to limits and a maximum of $100 contributions.
+The people reversed this position a few years later, voting 74% against keeping publicly funded elections on 2002 Question 3, an advisory question.
+The law was repealed by the legislature as part of the 2003 state budget.
+The legislature had refused to fund the law, which prompted state courts to order the sale of a disused state hospital, state-owned automobiles, and desks and sofas in the offices of legislative leaders Thomas M. Finneran, Salvatore F. DiMasi, and Joseph F. Wagner.

 In 2008, the California Fair Elections Act (AB583) passed the California Assembly and Senate and was signed by Governor Arnold Schwarzenegger.
 Because of the ban on publicly funded elections, the law had to be approved by voters in an initiative in June 2010.
 On June 8, 2010, California voters decided against the measure by 57% to 43%.
 An earlier Clean Elections ballot initiative that suggested funding elections with a business tax, Proposition 89 was also defeated in California in 2006, by 74% against to 26% in favor of a corporate tax to fund elections.

 A Clean Elections ballot initiative in Alaska failed by a 64% to 35% margin in August 2008.

 In 2013, North Carolina repealed its popular "Voter Owned Elections" program of public financing of judicial campaigns.

 Wisconsin's 33 year old program was ended by the state legislature in 2011 by Governor Scott Walker and the legislature's joint finance committee.

 In 2016, California overturned its ban on publicly funded elections, but charter cities like San Francisco and Los Angeles were already exempt from the ban and already have some form of public financing.